 None of that mattered.
 “I was unapologetic” about being gay, Orman says.
 By her 20s, she had decamped to the liberal community of Berkeley, California, where she lived in a women’s house, went to gay bars, and wasn’t afraid to walk down the street holding hands with her girlfriend.
 She got to know the people behind Olivia Records, the pioneering women’s music label, and grew into her identity as a lesbian.
 “It was the greatest part of my life, before my life became Suze Orman,” she says.
 “The greatest part of my life was being gay.”

 From then on, Orman never hid her sexuality, whether in the boardroom of Merrill Lynch or in the office of her book publisher in the early 1990s, when she signed the deal that would begin a run of nine #1 New York Times-bestselling titles.

 Technically speaking, she came out publicly in a 2007 New York Times article in which she called herself a “55-year-old virgin” because she had never slept with a man.
 But anyone who had done business with Suze Orman knew that she was gay.
 “I always told people,” she says.
 “I just think it’s important that you really stand behind your identity against all odds.”

-In her upcoming conversation with NextAdvisor, Orman will open up about her uncompromising fight to preserve her identity as a gay woman while achieving unprecedented success in an industry not known for diversity or inclusivity.
-She’ll give her best advice for LGBTQ+ individuals trying to build wealth while also reckoning with systemic inequalities and unwelcoming spaces.
-Plus, she’ll get personal about her relationship with her wife KT, one she says has made her rich beyond dollars.
+In a recent interview with NextAdvisor, Orman opened up about her uncompromising fight to preserve her identity as a gay woman while achieving unprecedented success in an industry not known for diversity or inclusivity.
+She gave her best advice for LGBTQ+ individuals trying to build wealth while also reckoning with systemic inequalities and unwelcoming spaces.
+Plus, she got personal about her relationship with her wife KT, one she says has made her rich beyond dollars.